Net-zero by 2040.

 fg-dusk_windmill-391859-400x300.jpg

-Maryneal wind farm will match approximately 9% of T-Mobile’s energy consumption.
+Maryneal wind farm matches approximately 9% of T-Mobile’s energy consumption.

 maryneal-farm-1525400.jpg